PaulKinlan/paul.kinlan.me/content/2015-09-29-meta-platforms.markdown

 Good question.
 They all have overt or nascent content and app platforms.
 These platforms allow for discovery and now importantly, hosting.

-Looking at Content, it is interesting to look at how this is currently playing out.
+Looking at content, it is interesting to look at how this is currently playing out.
 Many of the platforms on mobile are choosing to host content within their own app experience and this is interesting for many reasons, and in my opinion a direct and compelling threat to the web.